 This is a guest post by Chris Usatenko, growth marketing and blogger.

-Email marketing in 2020: the age of automation
+Email marketing trends in 2020: the age of automation

 Advancements in artificial intelligence have changed the game with email marketing.
 Initial advancements in the AI centered on better cybersecurity.
 Anti-phishing and anti-malware measures are still important priorities, but AI is now adept at sniffing out emails with malicious intent.